Popular Edinburgh farm could be forced to close: 'We have tried everything'

 "We know that changes could be made to raise funds and support wider Council objectives around looked after children and tackling poverty, but we are not able to take this proposal forward unaided.
 A partnership approach has always been central to our plans, but this partnership has not materialised.
 While we have had many positive individual conversations ultimately there is a need for detailed discussions and agreements to allow the redesign of the Farms operations to meet wider needs.”

-The farm was brought back from brink in 2019 after a fundraising campaign backed by Evening News which saw public and other donations pour in of more than £100,000.
+The farm – which is home to goats, alpacas, pigs, sheep, ducks, chickens, rabbits, ferrets, and guinea pigs – was brought back from brink in 2019 after a fundraising campaign backed by Evening News which saw public and other donations pour in of more than £100,000.

 Prior to the pandemic it was supported by a City of Edinburgh Council grant of £100,000 a year.
 Since the Love Group took over it says it hasn't been supported with any council funds and claims the council hasn't provided information on how they can apply for grant funding.